 On this page, you’ll find information about major studies, planning efforts, and construction projects currently underway in DOTI.

 The City and County of Denver is working to establish a future vision for the Alameda Underpass near the Baker, Valverde and Athmar Park neighborhoods and the Alameda transit station.
-We will be looking at ways to improve movement for bicycles, pedestrians, transit, and vehicles.

 The initial vision was developed in 2014, followed by a planning process with stakeholders to determine key elements for the design.